 Townsend's theory does not take into account the effects of diffusion.
 In recent work, Lucas(14), has calculated an expression for amplification in the presence of diffusion.
 Later chapters in this thesis describe measurements of amplification when the injected electron stream is subjected to combined high frequency and unidirectional fields.
-Here,
+Here, diffusion may be expected to become even more important, and much of this thesis is devoted to problems connected with this possibility.
+1.8 Choice of suitable ionization coefficients for uhf conditions

 When a unidirectional electric field is applied to the gap, the electron flow in the gap below breakdown is predominantly drift controlled.
-When ionization occurs, Townsend's first ionization coefficient, $\prec$ , is commonly used, being the number of ionizing collisions an electron makes in one centimetre that it has drifted.
-In the case where a uhf field is applied, electron flow is predominantly diffusion controlled, and Herlin and Brown(10) suggested that $\Psi/D$ is a suitable ionization coefficient, being proportional to the number of ionizing collisions an electron makes in diffusing a unit distance.
+When ionization occurs, Townsend's first ionization coefficient, \prec , is commonly used, being the number of ionizing collisions an electron makes in one centimetre that it has drifted.
+In the case where a uhf field is applied, electron flow is predominantly diffusion controlled, and Herlin and Brown(10) suggested that Ψ /D is a suitable ioni.ation coefficient, being proportional to the number of ionizing collisions an electron makes in diffusing a unit distance.

-At breakdown, $\Psi/D$ may be easily obtained from the breakdown condition, $\Lambda^2 = D/\Psi$ , but the task is not so easy below breakdown.
-Attempts to obtain $\Psi$ by Nicholls(1) from measurements of ionization currents flowing in combined do and uhf fields were not entirely successful because at that time the nature of electron flow in the gap was not fully understood for these conditions.
+At breakdown, Ψ/D may be easily obtained from the breakdown condition, $\Lambda^2 = D/\Psi$, but the task is not so easy below breakdown.
+Attempts to obtain Ψ by Nicholls(1) from measurements of ionization currents flowing in combined dc and uhf fields were not entirely successful because at that time the nature of electron flow in the gap was not fully understood for these conditions.
 (See Chapter 2).